Qiskit/RFCs/0023-executor-primitive.md

 expectation = mitigated_estimation(signs, counts)
 ```

-Both `QuantumProgram` and `Executor` are implemented deriving from the base
+Both `ExecutorProgram` and `Executor` are implemented deriving from the base
-classes in Qiskit `QuantumProgramBase` and `ExecutorBase`, with the following
+classes in Qiskit `ExecutorProgramBase` and `ExecutorBase`, with the following
 definitions:

 ```python